 (2) Witnesses may be interviewed, whether or not under oath and whether or not their statements are memorialized, without the presence of other participants.
 In other circumstances, statements may be taken as depositions, in accordance with Rule 9.

-M. At any time the Commission may recommend to the Supreme Judicial Court, or to the Chief Administrative Justice and the appropriate Chief Justice, the non-assignment or special assignment of a judge, pending the final disposition of a proceeding.
+R. Recommendation Concerning Assignment.
+At any time the Commission may recommend to the Supreme Judicial Court, or to the Chief Justice for Administration and Management and the appropriate Chief Justice, the non-assignment or special assignment of a judge, pending the final disposition of a proceeding.
 The Commission shall state the reasons for its recommendation.
 A copy of any such recommendation shall be sent by the Commission to the judge.

-N. In the course of a proceeding, the Commission may consult with the Chief Administrative Justice and the appropriate Chief Justice about administrative matters.
+S. Consultation.
+In the course of a proceeding, the Commission may consult with the Chief Justice for Administration and Management and the appropriate Chief Justice about administrative matters.

 A. Following the expiration of the twenty-one (21) days allowed for the judge's response, for any proceeding not dismissed, the Commission shall thereafter hold a formal meeting which shall be conducted in private, at which the rules of evidence need not be observed.
 The judge shall have the right to make a personal appearance with his attorney, but not to be present during the Commission deliberations.

 B. At this meeting the Commission shall vote to dispose of the case in one of the following ways: